lostfictions/catbot/README.md

 a nice bot 4 u.

-dockerized. will tweet and toot extremely official heathcliff comics regularly.
+dockerized. will tweet and toot very good cats regularly.

 - `MASTODON_TOKEN`: a Mastodon user API token